-(Where higher trainee numbers are requested, extra trainers will be in attendance to assist.)
+(Where higher learner numbers are requested, extra trainers will be in attendance to assist.)

 The course requires a level of fitness to demonstrate competency for the skill being trained.
+Learners must be at least 16 years old.

 LEARNING STYLE AND ASSESSMENT PROCESSES